DBS Logo

 Key points:

-• Investment Grade Bonds offer a steady flow of income with an assurance that you’ll get back the face value of the bond upon maturity (assuming the issuer does not default).
+• Investment Grade Bonds offer a steady flow of income, with an assurance that you’ll receive the face value of the bond upon maturity (assuming the issuer does not default).

 • Investment Grade Bonds have a lower default risk compared to high yield bonds and have a credit rating of at least Baa3 from Moody’s or BBB- from Standard & Poor’s.

-• Only Accredited Investors can purchase Investment Grade Bonds via over-the-counter (OTC) dealer networks like banks.
+• Only Accredited Investors can purchase Investment Grade Bonds via over-the-counter (OTC) dealer networks such as banks.

 Wardrobe showing a selection of outfits and accessories, as an analogy for the different types of financial instruments available.